Marco Rose: Red Bull Salzburg

 Rose joined Red Bull Salzburg's U16 team in the 2013–14 season.
 When U18 coach Thomas Letsch joined FC Liefering, Rose succeeded him as U18 coach.
 The team won the Austrian U18 championship in his first season and the UEFA Youth League in April 2017 beating Benfica 2–1 in the final.

 For the 2017–18 season, Rose succeeded Óscar García as head coach of RB Salzburg.
 In his first season, the team won the Austrian championship and reached the semi-finals of the Europa League, beating teams like Borussia Dortmund and Lazio.
 The final of the Austrian cup against Sturm Graz was lost.
 In the second season, RB Salzburg started the league with ten wins which broke the previous record of the league.
 In the Europa League, they reached the quarter final against Napoli.
 Rose never lost a home game during his tenure as head coach of Salzburg.

 Borussia Mönchengladbach

 For the 2019–20 season, Rose joined Borussia Mönchengladbach.
+Gladbach led the Bundesliga table after 14 games and went into the winter break in second place, and eventually finished fourth.
+However, they were eliminated from the Europa League at the group stage, losing their opening game 4-0 to Wolfsberger AC, Gladbach's highest European defeat at home.

-In the 2020–21 UEFA Champions League, he managed to reach the knockout stages.
+In the 2020–21 UEFA Champions League, Gladbach beat Shakhtar Donetsk 6-0 and 4-0 in the group stage, finishing in second place ahead of Inter Milan.
+They were eliminated in the first knockout round by Manchester City.

-On 15 February 2021, Mönchengladbach announced that Rose would leave at the end of the season to join Borussia Dortmund.
+On 15 February 2021, the club announced that Rose would leave at the end of the season to join Borussia Dortmund.
+Gladbach's form dipped after the announcement, losing four games in a row, and ultimately finished 8th, failing to qualify for Europe.

 Borussia Dortmund

-In the 2021–22 season, Rose led Borussia Dortmund to a second-place finish in the Bundesliga.
-After one season in charge, he was sacked on 20 May 2022.
+In the 2021–22 season, Rose led Borussia Dortmund to a second-place finish in the Bundesliga but failed to qualify from their Champions League group and were then eliminated from the Europa League by Rangers.
+After one season in charge, the club and Rose mutually agreed to part ways on 20 May 2022.

 RB Leipzig

-On 8 September, Rose was appointed as new RB Leipzig head coach.
+On 8 September 2022, Rose was appointed as new RB Leipzig head coach.
 Two days later, he won his first match 3–0 against his former club Borussia Dortmund in the Bundesliga.
+On 3 June 2023, he won his first title at the club, after a 2–0 victory over Eintracht Frankfurt in the DFB-Pokal final.
+A month later, on 28 July, he extended his contract until 2025.
+In June 2024, he signed a one-year extension until 2026.

+Rose was sacked by the RB Leipzig board on 30 March 2025 after heavily underperforming in the Bundesliga and UEFA Champions League.